inshaal/Trigger/ReadMe.md

 This website is created & maintained by Inshaal Uddin.
 **Hosted** by GitHub.
 #	LOGS :
-	Last updated on - June 25th 2017
+	Last updated on - July 1st 2017